KDE/documentation-develop-kde-org/content/docs/sensor-faces/_index.md

 ---
 ## Folder structure
 A sensor face consists of multiple parts of which some are required and others are optional.
-The folder structure looks like this and is similiar to the one of Plasma widgets:
+The folder structure looks like this and is similar to the one of Plasma widgets:

  ```
 rootdir